HolyBlackCat/cpp-tutorials/language/02_basics/14_vectors.md

 If you input `1 2 3 0`, this prints `1 2 3`.

+Also note that I'm doing `std::vector<int> v;` here, despite the earlier advice to not leave variables uninitialized.
+As I said above, vectors always default to empty, so there is no harm in doing this.
+Out of the types you already learned, only numbers (which includes `bool`) and arrays of those can be truly uninitialized and should be manually initialized.

 (Advanced readers might be yelling at their screens now for me not using `size_t` here.
 Yes, I know.
 This will be explained later.)

-## Exercise 1
+> ## Exercise 1
+>

-Write a program that lets the user input as many integers as they like, ending with `0`.
+> Write a program that lets the user input as many integers as they like, ending with `0`.
+>

-Add the positive numbers to one vector and the negative numbers to another.
+> Add the positive numbers to one vector and the negative numbers to another.
 After the user inputs `0`, print both vectors.

 ## Multidimensional vectors